trentlarson/lives-of-gifts/src/markdown/about.md

 ---

 It's simple: after basic needs, we put our time and energy and money into extra areas.
 Let's grow those investments by giving it away, freely.
-First of all, one of life's grandest rewards is when we give without conditions and without any expectation of return.
+First of all, life's grandest rewards come when we give without conditions and without any expectation of return.
 But furthermore, all today's scarcity mindsets can be replaced with systems that encourage even more giving, and we can starve out extractive institutions.

 How?
-We start today.
+We start now, with whatever we can.
 Each person gives what they want to whomever they want.
 We do not suggest this to anyone for any reason other than for their own benefit.
 We start with small gifts, whatever is easily afforded, and we expand them throughout our lives.
 We don't measure them, except maybe for our own sense of accomplishment.

 Why?
 Millenia of experience and tomes of philosophy point us to this way of living.
 It can be practiced wherever we live, whether in the most cooperative